Brendan Clarke: Limerick

 On 3 December 2016, Limerick announced via their Twitter account that they had signed Clarke on a 2-year contract ahead of the 2017 season.
 He made a total of 54 appearances in all competitions with the club, winning the supporters player of the year award for 2017, before departing in the summer of 2018 due to financial difficulties at the club.

 Third Spell at St Patrick's Athletic

 He returned to St Patrick's Athletic for a third spell at the club, midway through their 2018 season.
 On 18 September 2018, he scored the first goal of his career, scoring the winner in a 2–1 win over Sligo Rovers from the penalty spot.
 In November 2018 he signed a new 2-year contract with the club.
-Despite being named the clubs Player of the Year by fans for the 2019 season, head of the 2020 season Clarke was told by manager Stephen O'Donnell that he could leave the club, however he decided to stay and fight for the starting spot with Conor Kearns and Brian Maher.
+Despite being named the clubs Player of the Year by fans for the 2019 season, ahead of the 2020 season Clarke was told by manager Stephen O'Donnell that he could leave the club, however he decided to stay and fight for the starting spot with Conor Kearns and Brian Maher.
 By the end of the season Clarke had played every minute of every league game for the club and was voted Player of the Year for the second year running.